7 Deploying Applications in WebLogic Server

 After you log into the Console using the credentials you provided during installation, click the Help button or How do I ...? links for additional information.

 Use the WebLogic Server Configuration Wizard to create new domains, and to create templates for automating domain configuration.
-For more information, see Creating WebLogic Domains Using the Configuration Wizard.
+See Creating WebLogic Domains Using the Configuration Wizard.

 To deploy a simple JSP or HTML file:

 - Make sure your JSP file does not reference a tag library or other external resources—such resources require additional deployment steps that are beyond the scope of these Fast Track procedures.
 HTML files do not have this restriction.

 - Copy your JSP or HTML file into the